 The charges in the case depending on the degree of this crime.
 There are certain factors specified by the state or federal law that the prosecution must establish to convict the defendant successfully. ingfThis involves considering factors such as whether it was a residential building where people were present at the time of the crime and whether the motive was monetary settlements from the coverage for fire damage.
 Quite often, the purpose of committing arson is linked to insurance fraud.
 Typically, when the value of the property is much lower than the insured amount, homeowners set the property to fire in the hope of receiving the insurance proceeds from the fire.

 Whether arson involves purposely setting fire to someone else’s property or one’s own for financial gain, allegations, once brought, are difficult to rebut.
 As such, considering the implications of arson charges, the services of an experienced criminal defense attorney and good fire investigator becomes indispensable.

 Punishments for Arson

 The punishment and penalties of arson charges depend on the type and severity of arson.
 The degree of punishment also depends on the state that may have different laws for arson.
 This is to say, if the case involves setting fire on an occupied dwelling, it would be more serious than one of an empty dwelling.
 Minor cases which are not serious in nature result in punishments such as a short jail stay or probation.
-On the other hand, if the arson caused death or injury, the punishment would even be a death penalty or life imprisonment.
+On the other hand, if the arson caused death or injury, the punishment would be a death penalty or life imprisonment.
 Also, when the adjacent buildings also get affected, the punishment is likely to get stricter.

 Defending Arson Charges